 Milkah lives with her father and her mother.
+At home, duties include helping in the kitchen, running errands and cleaning.
 Her father is sometimes employed as a laborer and her mother maintains the home.
-Milkah works at home helping in the kitchen, running errands and cleaning.
 There are 2 children in the family.

 Milkah is not presently attending school.
 Singing, playing ball games and hide-and-seek are her favorite activities.
 She also attends church activities regularly.

 Your love and support will help Milkah to receive the assistance she needs to develop her potential.
 Please pray for her.